-The first Erasmus+ non formal education session for disabled children and parents for the projects “Child Disability Parent Education” and “(Dis)Artisan” took place on the 20th February 2020.
+The Erasmus+ Special Parents Club for the project “Child Disability Parent Education” took place on the 20th February 2020.
 This was implemented in conjunction with londongraphics.com in Kilburn, London.

 The session was designed to give children and their parents the opportunity to try new learning techniques using T-shirt printing as a tool.

 The groups designed their own logos, discussed their ideas and learnt how to transfer the images onto the fabrics using the machines and computer software provided.
 The session was directed by professionals who showed the participants the methods applied for producing an everyday product.

 One participant mentioned “We can’t believe there is so much technique for a simple t-shirt.”